Read time 10 minutes

 Exchange 2019 Vs. Office 365

 Choosing between these two platforms has posed a significant challenge in the past.
-However, there are compelling reasons that may persuade you to stick with Exchange 2019.
+Let us look at the compelling reasons that may persuade you to stick with Exchange 2019.

-• If you don’t want to invest in the cloud or have to maintain a budget
+• If you don’t want to invest in the cloud or have a budget to maintain.

-Why Choose Office 365 over Exchange 2019?
+Why choose Office 365 over Exchange 2019?

-Preparing for Exchange 2010 Migration to Office 365
+Preparing for Exchange 2010 migration to Office 365

 Migrating to Office 365